 When Daylight Saving ends on November 7 the sun will rise and set an hour earlier, reinforcing our awareness that winter is just around the corner.
 As temperatures drop, days shorten and metabolism slows, energy is both literally and metaphorically returning to the earth.
 Just like a plant, we also need to slow down and conserve, so we have enough energy for starting anew in 2022.

-November’s tranquil Water influence is constructive—picture it as a seed gathering energy so it can germinate and burst forth in the spring.
-This is the perfect time for us to be creative and make positive efforts that will lead to development and success in the future.
-Be careful though―soft yin Water energy can be so calming that we may forget all about taking action.
+November’s tranquil Water influence is constructive—like a seed gathering energy to germinate and burst forth in the spring.
+This is the perfect time to gather our creativity and begin making moves toward positive changes that will lead to success in the upcoming year.
+Be careful though, because soft yin Water energy can be so calming that we may forget that the time to take action is now.

 We can imagine that you like to know what the I Ching reveals about your element this season so check it out—it’s all right here!
 In the interim, we hope that you and your loved ones will be able to gather together and celebrate Thanksgiving this year, we wish you and yours the very best in this, the beginning of the holiday season.

 Earth, from the Chinese perspective, is represented by the stomach, an organ that receives food to nourish our body.
 Digestion begins in the mouth, so chew your food thoroughly until it is well mixed with saliva, the bodily secretion of the Earth element.
 Partake of your breakfast in the Earth Element hours of 7 to 9 a.m.
 Taking time for breakfast matters for you; it is your most important meal of the day.